New Jersey Elevator and Escalator Accident Attorneys

 Unfortunately, many seniors have had such elevators installed without design modifications in light of these injuries.
 And, as always, safety regulations that would force design changes have been excruciatingly slow to develop.
 As attorneys for victims of elevator accidents, we urge seniors with in-home elevators to be vigilant in protecting their grandchildren against potential hazards.

 Escalator injuries in New Jersey

-Studies show that about 10,000 escalator injuries each year require emergency room care and about 50 percent of those require hospitalization.
+Studies show that about 10,000 escalator injuries yearly require emergency room care, and about 50 percent require hospitalization.
 Women are more likely to suffer injuries to the lower extremities (feet and toes), while men are more likely to sustain head and neck injuries.
 Escalator accidents often result from mechanical issues, such as:

 - Sudden acceleration

 - Reversals of direction